Number : Season 25, serial 1 of 4.

 Plot : The Doctor returns to Coal Hill School, with Ace – in 1963.
-To retrieve an important object he secured there, as his 1st incarnation.
-Something that will turn the tide in the up-and-coming Dalek’s civil war.
+To retrieve an important object secured there, by the First incarnation of the Doctor.
+Something that will turn the tide, in the up-and-coming Dalek’s civil war.

 Whats good : Nostalgic use of locations from An Unearthly Child.
 The Daleks famously finally overcoming stairs!
 Subtle inclusion of references from the previous 25 years.
 McCoy finally sheds the clown act.
 The “Abomination”.

 Whats bad : The Dalek’s side to side wobble – it’s kind of …..offputting!

 Review With Spoilers :Remembrance Of The Daleks was the 25th Anniversary episode of Doctor Who – and the first serial, of a season of showcase-stories.